maxirobaina/django-firebird/README.rst

 -------------------------------

 This version of django-firebird is working with *fbd* [1] .Therefore it will work only with firebird 2.x and later.
-Also, the current master version of this repository is being developed under django 1.7.x.
-For previous Django stable version there is the stable/1.6.x branch and we consider the driver stable. fbd is the official stable python-firebird driver, also it has support for python 3.
+Also, the current master version of this repository is being developed under django 1.8.x.
+For previous Django stable version there is the stable/1.7.x branch and we consider the driver stable. fbd is the official stable python-firebird driver, also it has support for python 3.

 [1] http://pypi.python.org/pypi/fdb/

-*Update*: django-firebird beta 1 status with support for django 1.7
+*Update*: django-firebird is stable with support for django 1.7

 Requirements
 ------------